Guiding, Healing and Recovery with Julie Euseppi, LCSW

 Julie’s integrates psychotherapy techniques aligned with Dialectical Behavior Therapy (integrating mindfulness, emotional regulation, and interpersonal skills), Somatic Experiencing ( a technique facilitates the completion of self-protective motor responses and the release of thwarted survival energy bound in the body) to address the root cause of trauma symptoms.
 Julie also references her trauma sensitive yoga training.
 It is a dynamic process and one which requires active participation and feedback in each session and is guided by the client.
 The work provides clients with an expanded vocabulary for self-awareness to creating effective action and intimacy in their lives.
 The practice is meant to inspire clients to look beyond “fixing” and immediate solutions, to creating a new foundation from which they can cultivate deeper meaning and direction throughout their lives.

 Her work as a therapist provided expertise in treating depression, anxiety, panic, trauma, overeating, pain and other somatic disorders.
 Julie graduated from Texas Tech University with a Bachelors in both Psychology and Social Work.
 She then pursued her Masters of Science in Social Work at The University of Texas at Arlington.
 Julie is is intensively trained in Dialectical Behavioral Therapy and meets weekly with a DBT Consultation team.
-Julie is completing her second year of Somatic Experiencing Training.
+Julie is completing her final year of Somatic Experiencing Training.

 Her own healing and passion for yoga, inspired her to expand her training as a somatic psychotherapist honoring the relationship between mind, body, and spirit.
 She completed her 200 hour yoga teacher training at Dallas Yoga Center.
 She also holds a 40 hour certification in Trauma Sensitive Yoga.
 Julie began her yoga therapy practice working with chiropractic patients of Dr. Mark Zuber, helping them to rehabilitate their body, pain response, and spirits.
 She was previously employed as yoga instructor at Sync Yoga and Wellbeing and Dallas Yoga Center.